The Tufts Daily: Audio, video, and photo

-The video section releases videos on the Daily’s YouTube channel.
-The Daily's Newsroom Concert Series, featuring performances from Tufts’ own Veronica Stewart-Frommer of Melt and the members of Emperor Jones, was launched in spring 2022.
+The video section releases videos on the Daily's YouTube channel.
+The Daily's Newsroom Concert Series, featuring performances from Tufts' own Veronica Stewart-Frommer of Melt and the members of Emperor Jones, was launched in spring 2022.

 The photo section produces regular content, including daily photos that accompany articles and monthly photo spreads.
+Photo stories were launched in fall 2024.

 Business, alumni liaison

 The business department is responsible for print, digital, social media, and newsletter advertisement sales, supplying the Daily's main source of income.

 The alumni liaisons coordinate fundraising and journalism education initiatives with the Tufts Daily Alumni Council, which was formed in 2020.

 Distribution

 The Daily partners with the news aggregator applications Apple News and NewsBreak.

 During the 2020–21 academic year, the Daily reduced print production to at most once per week due to the COVID-19 pandemic.
 However, the Daily continued to layout the paper nightly for online reading on Issuu.
 Due to the change in print schedule, the Daily focused on producing special edition issues, including the 2020 Election Guide, Jumbo Month edition, Commencement edition, and COVID-19 at Tufts: A Year in Review.

 During the 2021–2022 academic year, the Daily increased print production to biweekly and continued printing special issues, such as the Community at Tufts edition and the 2022 Daily Week edition celebrating the paper's 42nd anniversary.

+As of 2025, the Daily prints on a weekly basis.